 In all cases, the speedup is greater than one and increases with the size of the input matrix.
-In other words, cpfloat_ml is always faster than chop, and particularly so for larger matrices.
+In other words, cpfloat\ml is always faster than chop, and particularly so for larger matrices.
 The two rounding modes for which the new algorithms bring the most significant gains are the two flavors of stochastic rounding.
 This is expected: generating pseudo-random numbers accounts for a large fraction of the execution time for these rounding modes, and by using a more efficient pseudo-random number generator the new algorithms have a great advantage over chop.
 The remaining four rounding modes show a very similar speedup, although the curves for round-to-nearest are generally slightly favorable.

-We repeated the experiment using as storage format binary32 rather than binary64, and using matrices with entries that were subnormal, rather than normal, in the target format.
-The results of these experiments are not included here as they were not noticeably different from those reported in Figure 2.
+We repeated the experiment using binary32 instead of binary64 as storage format, and considering matrices whose entries are subnormal, rather than normal, in the target format.
+The results of these experiments are not included here as they are not noticeably different from those in Figure 2.